michaelwittig/fliptable/README.md

 # fliptable

-A column oriented representation of your table will save you a lot of bytes!
+A column oriented representation of your table will save you on average about 50% of bytes!

 Do your tables look like this in JSON?